Our brains are complex and at times, they can cause us problems. Soothing safe place imagery can be a powerful tool in helping us manage our minds.

 Feeling safe is a very important component of being human.
 If you think about it, we’re actually quite fragile.
 Humans should live in tight tribes or communities, feeling safe and protected with others, but this is not the world we live in today.

-Soothing safe place imagery is about creating a place in your imagination that feels safe.
+Soothing safe place imagery is about creating a safe place in your imagination.
 Common places are beaches, tropical waterfalls, forests, clouds, beside an open fire in a cosy cottage, or the edge of a tranquil lake.

 It’s recommended that you create a safe place or place of contentment that is firmly in your imagination and new to you.
 Sometimes we feel pulled to use a place from our childhood or our home, but past places can be tied with grief and current places can be disrupted.
 You only need you to have a bit of conflict with a loved one and your safe place has been spoiled.